Magic and silver circle law firms in the UK: your complete guide

 Boutique law firms

-It is worth mentioning boutique law firms as an alternative to Magic and Silver Circle firms.
+We must mention boutique law firms as an alternative to Magic and Silver Circle firms.
 These are largely centred in and around London and are mainly founded by former partners of City firms who left their roles to start niche practices with their own vision.

 Boutique firms tend to be smaller, occupying single offices and, instead of maximising their caseloads with strict billable targets, they offer more tailored and fluid services, focused on client care and case completions.